Jeopardy! Legend Dead at 77

 Born and raised in Indianapolis, Seymour graduated from Shortridge High School in 1964.
 He attended Lawrence University in Wisconsin, where he was editor-in-chief of the college newspaper and assistant general manager of the radio station.

-After earning a degree in political science in 1968, he served as a supply officer in the U.S. Air Force during the Vietnam War.
-Vietnam War.
+After earning a degree in political science in 1968, he served as a supply officer in the U.S. Air Force during the Vietnam war.

 Seymour briefly practiced law alongside his brother before going across the U.S. to visit all the presidents’ graves and libraries.
 Upon returning to California, he accepted an invitation from a former law school classmate and his wife to live with them as a handyman in their newly acquired 70-year-old home in Piedmont.

-Leveraging his ‘Jeopardy!’ winnings, Seymour pursued his passion for 19th-century stage performer Lola Montez, culminating in publishing his comprehensive biography, “Lola Montez: A Life,” in 1996.
+Leveraging his ‘Jeopardy!’ winnings, Seymour pursued his interest in 19th-century stage performer Lola Montez, culminating in publishing his comprehensive biography, “Lola Montez: A Life,” in 1996.
 He also contributed articles on travel and opera to various publications.

 In 2007, he joined the Peace Corps, serving in Ukraine until a medical discharge due to cataracts.
 He later worked for the U.S. Department of Health and Human Services until his retirement in 2016.